Our Lord and Our Savior Jesus Christ warned us that:

 by: Robert Hagstrom

-This book outlines the methods that Mister Buffet relied upon to correctly mathematically value corporate stocks, and in the process amass himself a more than one hundred billion dollar fortune:
+This book outlines the methods that Mister Buffet relied upon to correctly mathematically value corporate stocks, and in the process amass himself a more than one hundred billion dollar fortune.

 "How to Make Money in Stocks"